fbohz/fbohz.github.io/_posts/2020-10-27-technical_interviewing_tips.markdown

   - Don't be afraid of say 'I don't know'.
   - **Make an educated guess**.
 - If you can, prepare your own questions ahead of time.
+- **You don't know everything**.
+You can always follow up with your interviewer with additional details/improvements on a question or technical challenge.
+It will show your interviewer you are always learning and improving yourself.

 ## BONUS: SAMPLE QUESTION